-Sometimes your just born a disruptor, like Charlene Li.
-Named one of the most Influential Women in Tech, I first met Charlene in 2009 when she launched her best selling book Groundswell.
-It was at the cusp of social media breaking the mold of how we live and work, Charlene was the keynote for SES San Jose, which happened to also be the first time I was speaking on a panel talking about the power of online newsrooms, SEO and PR.
+Sometimes you are just born a disruptor, like Charlene Li.
+Named one of the Most Influential Women in Tech, I first met Charlene in 2009 when she launched her best selling book Groundswell.
+It was at the cusp of social media breaking the mold of how we live and work.
+Charlene was the keynote for SES San Jose, which happened to also be the first time I was speaking on a panel talking about the power of online newsrooms, SEO and PR.

 After hearing Charlene’s keynote, I was obsessed and inspired with her thrive for disruption.
 She was officially the first female disruptor I ever met and from that point forward my groundswell continued.
 Fast forward, Charlene is launching her latest book “The Disruption Mindset: Why Some Organizations Transform While Others Fail” in June 2019.

-I caught up with Charlene and asked her to be part of the launch of FemaleDisruptors.com and honored to interview her 10 years later at this pivotal time of female disruption, a time to move forward beyond the corruption and destruction of women in business.
+I caught up with Charlene and asked her to be part of the launch of FemaleDisruptors.com.
+I was honored to interview her 10 years later at this pivotal time of female disruption, a time to move forward beyond the corruption and destruction of women in business.

 Meet Charlene Li, Senior Fellow, Altimeter

-After graduating from business school, I wanted to be at the front edge of disruption so went to work at the San Jose Mercury News.
-After five years, became an analyst looking at the impact of the latest technologies on business and have been doing that for the last 20 years.
+After graduating from business school, I wanted to be at the front edge of disruption so I went to work at the San Jose Mercury News.
+After five years, I became an analyst looking at the impact of the latest technologies on business and have been doing that for the past 20 years.

-I’d been an intrapreneur for 15 years fomenting disruption in my companies before I struck out on my own.
-I had been at Forrester for almost 10 years and after writing my first book, wanted to approach the work in a different way.
+I’d been an entrepreneur for 15 years fomenting disruption in my companies before I struck out on my own.
+I had been at Forrester for almost 10 years and after writing my first book, I wanted to approach the work in a different way.
 So I left and started Altimeter.

 Having empathy and compassion for everyone around me.

-None of us are able to achieve success without some help or hurt or struggle along the way.
+None of us are able to achieve success without some adversity along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?

-One of the reasons I joined the San Jose Mercury News is because of two wonderful woman role models there who guided me in those first few formative years.
-They taught me the importance of hitting my numbers, of excellent execution (doing what I said I would do), and what it means to be a leader, day in, day out.
+One of the reasons I joined the San Jose Mercury News is because of two wonderful women role models there who guided me in those first few formative years.
+They taught me the importance of hitting my numbers, excellent execution (doing what I said I would do) and what it means to be a leader, day in, day out.

-I used to feel bad giving people constructive feedback, putting them on probation or even firing them.
+- People expect fairness, not niceness – I used to feel bad giving people constructive feedback, putting them on probation or even firing them.
 But then I realized that not doing this was not being fair to them.
-That change in mindset was crucial.
+That change in my mindset was crucial.

-Over and over again.
-It used to think that if I said it once, people heard and understood me.
+- Set clear expectations – Over and over again.
+I used to think that if I said it once, people heard and understood me.
 I then realized that they’d forget, get distracted, or outright ignored me.
 So I ignored the feeling of being a broken record and repeated our purpose, value, strategy, etc. over and over again.
-I also make sure I’m clear what I’m expecting (10 slides by 5 pm on Thursday) to minimize misunderstandings.
+I also made sure I’m clear with what I’m expecting (10 slides by 5 pm on Thursday) to minimize misunderstandings.